BlancoLanda/LandasRLTracker/README.md

 Head to the [releases page](https://github.com/BlancoLanda/LandasRLTracker/releases) for the executable download link.

+## Known issues

+Actually, reading MMR changes through RL logs is not perfect.
+There are two cases where likely the tracker won't work:
+1. If one team surrenders, and you leave BEFORE the winner announcement (i.e. forfeiting during a goal replay and leaving before the replay end).
+2. When a goal is scored in minute 00:00 and you leave before the winner announcement.
+That's because RL logs wins and MMR changes when a winner is announced.
+If you leave a match before that, there are high chances that it won't be logged.
+I'll try to look for some workaround, but at the moment this is the situation!

 ## Need help?

 If you need any help or want to contact me for anything related with this project, you can reach me at [Steam](https://steamcommunity.com/id/blancolanda/) or [Twitter](https://twitter.com/BlancoLanda)!